Promo code SPRING2022 will be automatically applied at checkout!

 The Food and Drug Administration (FDA) reports that smokers are 30 to 40 percent more likely to develop type 2 diabetes than nonsmokers.

-Medication may be prescribed to help lower blood sugar levels.
+Medication may be prescribed to help lower glucose levels.
 The most common medication prescribed is Metformin.
 Your doctor might also advise medication to control cholesterol or high blood pressure if these are additional problems that you have.

 Using a CGM can help you monitor and understand your glucose levels throughout the day.
 This may allow you to gain insight into what diet and lifestyle factors impact your glucose levels.

 Your body is unique and may respond differently to certain foods.
-Therefore, there is no way of knowing how each type of food impacts your glucose levels unless you are wearing a CGM and can observe what happens to your glucose levels in real time.
+Therefore, there is no way of knowing how each type of food impacts your glucose levels unless you are wearing a CGM and can observe what happens to your glucose levels 24/7.

 A CGM shows you how your glucose levels react to diet, exercise, medication, sleep, and stress.
 This allows you to develop a truly personalized nutrition plan and modify your lifestyle to reach optimal health.